OperationCode/operationcode_docs/community/conference-scholarships.md

 Unfortunately, at this time we are unable to cover travel/lodging.
 However, our development team is actively pursuing opportunities to fund this.

-For questions about scholarships please reach out to @scholarships-team (in Slack) or staff@operationcode.org.
+For questions about conference scholarships please reach out to @scholarships-team (in Slack) or staff@operationcode.org.